sagemath/trac_to_gh/Issue 8474.md

 # Issue 8474: Detect whether a program is in the path

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8474

 Original creator: jhpalmieri